Select Page

 By: John T. Brueggeman

-Although Doberman temperament has undergone a gradual but steady decrease in overall sharpness during recent years, today’s Doberman is still a dog that requires intelligent handling and does offer good protection for his owner, family, home, auto and business.
-But due to his energetic nature and super intelligence, many people do not make good owners although he isn’t nearly as difficult to own as he was in those earlier days when the Doberman earned his reputation as being the sharpest thing on four feet!
-The uneducated public still harbors a pronounced fear of the Doberman Pinscher, and strangely enough, this has been a lasting blessing for the breed.
-But how then, can the Doberman breed with such a reputation, be one of the ten most popular breeds in the United States today.
+Although Doberman temperament has undergone a gradual but steady decrease in overall sharpness during recent years, today’s Doberman is still a dog that requires intelligent handling and offers good protection for his owner, family, home, auto, and business.
+However, due to his energetic nature and super intelligence, many people do not make good owners—although he isn’t nearly as difficult to own as he was in the earlier days when the Doberman earned his reputation as “the sharpest thing on four feet!”

-The answer is simple enough.
-The Doberman has always been, for the most part, extremely loyal and very trustworthy to his master to a greater extent than most other breeds.
-He is also a dog that becomes an important and enjoyable part of the family.
-He requires close association with those he loves and when this love is present, his temperament makes him a natural protector.
-He is trustworthy around his master’s children, friends and even company if he is treated with reasonable respect.
-His physical makeup such as his medium size, short hard hair and overall clean-cut trimness has always been a blueprint of the ideal house dog, but it wasn’t until his sharpness mellowed, making him easier to handle, that he could reach his present popularity.
+The answer is simple.
+The Doberman has always been, for the most part, extremely loyal and very trustworthy to his master—often to a greater extent than most other breeds.
+He naturally becomes an important and enjoyable part of the family, requiring close association with those he loves.
+When this bond is present, his temperament makes him a natural protector.